 3. Negotiate and Put Under Contract

 Once you’ve found a property, it’s time to negotiate with the seller and put the property under contract.
 This means you’ll sign a purchase agreement with the seller that gives you the right to buy the property at a certain price.
 Utilizing online contract software can help make this step easier for managing important documents.
 Among other things, make sure the contract includes an inspection period and a contingency that allows you to back out if you can’t find a buyer.

 4. Market and Assign Contract to Investor

-With the property under contract, it’s time to market it to potential investors who may be interested in purchasing it from you at a higher price than what you paid for it..
+With the property under contract, it’s time to market it to potential investors who may be interested in purchasing it from you at a higher price than what you paid for it.
 You can do this by posting ads online and sending emails to your investor network.
-Once you find a buyer, you’ll assign the contract to them, meaning you’ll sell your rights to buy the property to the investor for a fee.
+Once you find a buyer, you’ll assign the contract to them, which involves legally transferring your rights to buy the property, over to the investor for a fee.

 5. Close Deal and Collect Assignment Fee

 Finally, it’s time to close the deal and collect your assignment fee.
 This fee can be in 1 of 3 forms.
 It is typically a set amount that is agreed upon by you and the investor, the difference between what you purchased the property for and sold it to the investor, or a percentage of the sale price.
 Assignment fees are typically paid by the buyer.
-Depending where you live, an escrow company or lawyer, will handle the transaction and disburse the funds to you and the seller.
+Depending where you live, an escrow company or lawyer, will handle the transaction paperwork and disburse the funds to you and the seller.

 The #1 Rental Property Newsletter

-- Quick Turnaround Time: Real estate wholesaling offers a quick turnaround time, as the wholesaler typically contracts and sells the property in a short period.
-This means you can generate revenue quickly without holding onto the property for a long time, and can reinvest your profits into other deals such as real estate private notes.
+- Quick Turnaround Time – Real estate wholesaling offers a quick turnaround time, as the wholesaler typically contracts and sells the property in a short period.
+This means you can generate revenue quickly without holding onto a property for a long time, and then use those profits to reinvest into other deals such as real estate private notes.

-- Requires Good Marketing and Networking Skills: In order to succeed as a wholesaler, you need to have good marketing and networking skills to find motivated sellers and attract buyers.
-Without these skills, it can be difficult to find deals and close them quickly.
+- Good Negotiation and Marketing Skills – In order to succeed as a wholesaler, you need to be good at negotiating to buy properties below market and marketing properties to qualified buyers.
+Without these 2 skills, it can be difficult to find deals and close them quickly.

 Disclaimer: The information provided on this website does not, and is not intended to, constitute financial advice.
 As such, all information, content, and materials available on this site are for general informational purposes only.
 Please review our Editorial Standards for more info.